Coalition for Community & Healthcare Acquired Infection Reduction

-John Baxter is currently the President & COO of Aereus Technologies located in Guelph Ontario.
+John Baxter is the President & COO of Aereus Technologies Ltd.

 In this role John is currently transforming Aereus, to strengthening our core competences to meet our customers needs, currently and in the future.
 By introducing key measurables and strategies that align with customers expectations, with focus on hi quality product and process improvements.